wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

 ### Cloud Academy

 PROTIP: I think <a target="_blank" href="https://cloudacademy.com/">CloudAcademy.com</a>
-provides the most thorough approach to exam prep.
+provides a thorough approach to prepare for exams.
 They have pre-defined set of
 <a target="_blank" href="https://cloudacademy.com/library/azure/labs/">hands-on labs</a>, each about 1-2 hours long.

 CloudAcademy also has